HighGrain · Thinking

 Article 04 of 20

-Six artefact types —
+Six artefact types — the Alignment Matrix

 Every planning document in a functioning EA practice fits in a 3×2 grid.
-The classification tells you who produces it, who governs it, and what it is for.

-AMBIT-1 · Alignment Matrix~9 min read
+AMBIT-1 · Alignment Matrix ~9 min read

 The Alignment Matrix is AMBIT’s taxonomy for classifying every planning document in an EA practice.
 It organises artefacts along two independent dimensions, and the intersection of those dimensions produces six distinct types.
 The classification is not decorative — it immediately tells you who needs to be involved in producing the artefact, which governance body should endorse it, and what failure modes to watch for.